mattfel1/geoscents_stats/README.md

   * `city: String` - City name

 The dists, times, regions, and countries lists are in-order (i.e. the n'th element in each correspond to a single guess by a player)

+The csv files are generated from the json files and are sorted based on `mean_dist`.
+They contain an extra field, `num_guesses`, which counts how many elements their are in the `dists`/`times`/`regions`/`countries` fields (i.e. how many datapoints there are on that city).